 Grant funds may not be used with other District of Columbia government grants to serve the same youth within the same program.

-Applicant may not subcontract more than 40% of grant funds.
+Applicant may not subcontract more than 40% of grant funds without prior written approval from OST Office.
 The use of subcontractors must be provided in the budget narrative.

 A.3.5 Program Expenses